-There has been a string of rebrand projects recently regarding Scottish whiskey, Glenfiddich (2014), Laphroig (2013) and Chivas (2012).
-Whilst we love the recent Glenfiddich rebrand, the boldest of these rebrands has to be Glenlivet, which we will focus on this month.
+There has been a string of rebrand projects over the last few years regarding Scottish whiskey, Glenfiddich, Laphroig and Chivas.
+Whilst we love the Glenfiddich rebrand, the boldest of these rebrands has to be Glenlivet, which we have chosen to focus on.

 With the growing demand for whiskey abroad, companies are having to appeal to consumers who may not appreciate the history and heritage of whiskey in Scotland.
 With some whiskey companies targeting younger consumers (David Beckham advertising Haig Club), you can understand why these long standing distilleries might want to review and update their brands.

 The distilleries already mentioned have updated their brand by making slight adjustments to their existing image – whether simplifying the logo or changing the typeface.

 Glenlivet have taken the bold move of introducing a completely new logo and a new colour to it’s packaging.
 They have retained the name in it’s original typeface – which means it is not completely unrecognisable to it’s loyal consumers.

 London based design practice ‘SomeOne’ worked with illustrator and craftsman Christopher Wormell to create the new bridge and flowing river logo.
 This replaced the Scottish thistle marque that had been used for more than fifty years.

 ‘Glenlivet’ literally means ‘The valley of the smooth-flowing one’ and refers to the River Livet, which flows through the distillery estate and whose water is the source for the whiskey.